 - It’s ideal for family and friends’ outing.
 It is also kid friendly.

 - Units are fully furnished and the whole Pico de Loro Beach and Country Club offers lots of facilities & activities.

 Here are the things I think can be improved on:

 - Registration.
 It took us 30-40 minutes to register.
 With a high-end residence resort like this, I’m sure there’s a way to speed up this process.

 - Cash payment is not accepted in stores/retail establishments inside.
 Why???

-Practical Details: Pico de Loro Beach and Country Club
+Practical Info: Pico de Loro Beach and Country Club